Drawing students develop skills in form rendering, detailed descriptions, and idea expression and gesture.

 Ready to Apply?

-Have you decided that our drawing major is right for you?
+Have you decided that our drawing concentration is right for you?
 Then it’s time to begin the admission process.
 Our drawing program maintains a policy of selective enrollment.
 Admission requires a review at the end of the spring term.